 We produce high quality garments with exceptional finishing so that they last and are not contributing to the “disposable fashion” problem.
 Our designs are also modern, classic and timeless so that they are not trend driven and will be out of style and out of your closet in a season.

-We also celebrate a healthy sustainable body image by making clothing for all shapes and sizes and love making including flowy, drapey and One Size Fits All pieces.
-With some of our Oversized pieces, we sell the same item to an XS customer and to a XXL customer so that as women with fluctuating bodies, if your body changes your pieces will still fit and look fabulous on you.
+We also celebrate a sustainable body image by making clothing for all shapes and sizes and love making including flowy, drapey and One Size pieces.
+We make some fitted pieces but specialize in some of our Oversized pieces and sell to XS - 3X+

 We choose the best and softest fabrics with a focus on quality and sustainability.
 We work natural and eco-friendly fabrics like Linen, Lyocell, Modal, Bamboo, Cotton, Silk and Cashmere.
 For our small batch runs of collections, we buy new fabrics from Canadian suppliers and pick the best qualities they have.
 We also buy “Deadstock Fabrics” (left over fabric from bigger manufactures that is now waste) because we are little and can use up small rolls or bits of fabrics when larger companies can’t.

 Our Hand Dyeing started because we bought water damaged fabrics that still were exceptional quality but had some discolorations on them.
 We take small quantities of discolored fabrics and create new beautiful fabrics with our different Hand Dyeing techniques.
 We have also Hand Dyed some Dead Stock fabrics when the colour was the issue with why it wasn’t selling.
 We currently use dyes that are made in California but we are in the process of developing some of our own natural dyes (it’s a bit of a work in progress).